-There were approximately USD1.376 trillion of debt securities issued by non-governmental borrowers in the US debt markets (both public and private) in the 12 months ended 31 December 2018.
-This is approximately an 18% decrease from the roughly USD1.679 trillion issued in the comparable 2017 period.
-(These amounts exclude mortgage-backed and asset-backed offerings and secured debt.)
-Of the USD1.376 trillion of debt securities issued by non-governmental borrowers in the US debt markets for the 12 months ended 31
+About USD1.416 trillion of debt securities were issued by non-governmental borrowers in the US debt markets (both public and private) in the 12 months ending 31 December 2019.
+This was about a 3% increase from the roughly USD1.371 trillion issued in the comparable 2018 period.
+(These amounts exclude mortgage-backed and asset-backed offerings and secured debt).
+The USD1.416 trillion consisted of about: